Changissnz/selfinterest/README.md

 great followings for intended results such as great grievances, great inflation of ego, et cetera.
 In a related field, there is drama, and the structurization of sentient activity, namely the activity of human beings, into that which elicits sentiment is dramatization.
-Without subjectivity, there can be no ethics.
+Without subjectivity, there cannot be ethics.
 With subjectivity in the form of intense sentiment expressed in outward form by the will, sometimes in opposition to the directionality of origin belonging to the “self-interest”, ethics serves as the field that regulates through the encouragement